ErrorAway

 Only one specific website shows this error.
 Why?

-If it fails on every device and network, that site's domain may have expired or its DNS records are broken — nothing on your side will fix it.
-If it fails only on your PC, check the hosts file (fix 7) and flush your DNS (fix 3).
+If it fails across unrelated devices and networks, the domain or its authoritative DNS may be responsible, so local changes are unlikely to help.
+If it fails only on your PC, check the hosts file (fix 7) and flush local DNS data (fix 3).

 The site loads on mobile data but not on my Wi-Fi.
 What does that mean?